 de León, Mario

 As an international civil servant worked for many years with the General Secretariat of the Organization of American States (OAS) an Inter-American organization of the United Nations in the Department of Conferences and Publications.
 Served as a member of the General Secretariat in many inter-American conferences in the USA and in Member States as Secretary of Commissions whenever there were political conflicts.
 Was also involved in the promotion of OAS publications by attending national and international annual meetings of teachers and librarians in the United States with expositions of its educational and technical materials published about its Member States in English, Spanish, French and Portuguese.
 Attended American University and the University of Virginia and has a Associate in Science Degree from Northern Virginia Community College.
 Has worked with the Arlington Community Learning educational services as a teacher of Spanish and with the GED Program for students seeking to finish their US High School education.
 For many years wrote articles about cultural and sociopolitical articles in the weekly newspapers of Los Tiempos USA and in the American Newspaper which circulated in the Washington Metropolitan Area.
 Also developed through the newspaper for nine months an illiteracy campaign of 36 lessons in Spanish, for the benefit of illiterate Spanish speakers who needed to learn English.
+After retiring from the Organization of American States, he joined the Foreign Service of Guatemala, and was appointed Minister Counselor to the Embassy in the United States of America.

 Nathan Dotson learned the craft of picture framing at shops in Charlotte and Raleigh, NC.
 A former classroom piano instructor, Nathan works by day as an editor and graphic designer for the federal government.
 At home, Nathan spends his time framing his collection of vintage advertising art and writing fiction.
 His novel “Craven Prayers” was published in 2009.